siyile/RDBMS/project4_report.md

 ## 5. Grace Hash Join (If you have implemented this feature)
 ##### Describe how your grace hash join works (especially, in-memory structure).

-1.allocate both left-hand tuples and right-hand tuples into multiple partitions according to the remainder of key/numPartitions
+1. allocate both left-hand tuples and right-hand tuples into multiple partitions according to the remainder of key/numPartitions
-2.For hashMap, we decide to transfer both TypeInt and TypeReal key into int type.
+2. For hashMap, we decide to transfer both TypeInt and TypeReal key into int type.
 No matter what the value is, same value will definitely match to reach other.
 For Varchar, using the std::hash to get hash.
 3. Do what we do like the BNLJ.
 If we find a match in corresponding right partition, then concatenate this two tuples together and put the new tuple into output buffer.